Vertex algebra of extended operators in 4d N=2 superconformal field theories: Extended operators in twisted Schur cohomology

+All descent operators require a regularization prescription to ensure that their correlators are absolutely convergent and satisfy the relevant Ward identities defining a consistent $\TT_{\pm}$-cohomology theory.
+We propose such a prescription which involves modifying the naive definition of a descent operator via topological descent to include a ``weight function".
+These weight functions comprise a class of functions that satisfy specific properties which ensure descent operator correlators are absolutely convergent and obey all requisite $\TT_{\pm}$ Ward identities.
+We also present preliminary evidence suggesting this prescription will produce universal, i.e., weight function independent results, but we do not have a general proof demonstrating that this is always true.
+Additionally, the regularization prescription may obscure possible cohomological equivalences among descent operators at the level of the vertex algebra.

-In the next section, we define the twisted Schur descent operation and derive the descent web, figure \ref{tree}.
-In section \ref{sec:3} we discuss questions of convergence and regularization of operator products.
-In section \ref{sec:4} we compute some operator product expansions in the $\cO$-$\bL^\pm$-$\bS$ vertex subalgebra for the free hypermultiplet SCFT.
+In the next section, we define the twisted Schur descent operation and derive the descent web, figure \ref{web}.
+In section \ref{sec:3}, we first discuss the convergence and regularization of descent operators.
+This is followed by an examination of the world volume intersections and intricate $\TT_{\pm}$ Ward identity discontinuities that can exist in multi-descent correlators.
+Then, in section \ref{sec:4}, we compute some operator product expansions in the $\cO$-$\bL^\pm$-$\bS$ vertex subalgebra for the free hypermultiplet SCFT.
 We finish in section \ref{sec:5} with remarks on future directions and open problems.